Dear performer. I want to show you something.

 From Iranian playwright Nassim Soleimanpour comes an audacious new theatrical experiment.
 Each night, a different performer joins the playwright on stage, while the script waits unseen in a sealed box … Touchingly autobiographical yet powerfully universal, NASSIM is a striking theatrical demonstration of how language can both divide and unite us.
 NASSIM follows Soleimanpour’s globally acclaimed White Rabbit Red Rabbit, which has been translated into over 25 different languages and performed over 1,000 times by names including Stephen Fry, Ken Loach, and Whoopi Goldberg.

 No rehearsals, no preparation: Just a sealed envelope and a different actor every night reading a script for the first time.
-The roster of adventurous performers includes NASRA (former Youth Poet Laureate of Edmonton); Edmonton Poet Laureate, entertainer, and educator, Ahmed Knowmadic Ali; piano teacher and social advocate Sarah Chan; Belinda Cornish (Citadel’s A Christmas Carol, Sense and Sensibility); Teatro La Quindicina’s Jeff Haslam (Citadel’s Hello, Dolly!, Little Shop of Horrors); and John Ullyatt (Citadel’s The Drowsy Chaperone, Rocky Horror Picture Show).
+The roster of adventurous performers includes NASRA (former Youth Poet Laureate of Edmonton); performer, creator, and Alberta Musical Theatre Company artistic director, Farren Timoteo; piano teacher and social advocate Sarah Chan; Belinda Cornish (Citadel’s A Christmas Carol, Sense and Sensibility); Teatro La Quindicina’s Jeff Haslam (Citadel’s Hello, Dolly!, Little Shop of Horrors); and John Ullyatt (Citadel’s The Drowsy Chaperone, Rocky Horror Picture Show).

 WINNER of the Scotsman Fringe First Award at Edinburgh Fringe 2017